flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/pedestal/engine-master.md

     - An automatic start sequence aborts, or
     - The HP fuel valve position is abnormal.
     - Associated with the ECAM alert ENG 1(2)(3)(4) HP FUEL VLV FAULT
-    - The overthrust protection is active and the FADEC automatically shut downs the engine.
+    - The overthrust protection is active and the FADEC automatically shuts down the engine.
     - Associated with the ECAM alert ENG 1(2)(3)(4) CTL SYS FAULT

 ---